openvinotoolkit/model_server/docs/troubleshooting.md

 - Every version of the model creates a separate inference engine object, so it is recommended to mount only the desired model versions.

-- OpenVINO&trade; model server consumes all available CPU resources unless they are restricted by operating system, docker or kubernetes capabilities.
+- OpenVINO&trade; model server consumes all available CPU resources unless they are restricted by operating system, Docker or Kubernetes capabilities.

 ## Usage Monitoring<a name="usage-monitoring"></a>
 - It is possible to track the usage of the models including processing time while DEBUG mode is enabled.